jeonghin/MPDP/README.md

 - `utilities_pipedwater_other`: The proportion of households with access to other sources of piped water.
 - `utilities_electricity_home`: The proportion of households with electricity at home.
 - `utilities_electricity_none`: The proportion of households without electricity.

-## Goals
-1. __Predicting Party-Switching Likelihood__: Determine the probability of Malaysian politicians switching political parties.
-2. __Identifying Key Influencers__: Recognize politicians who significantly influence others to change parties, such as Azmin Ali's role in the defection of MPs from PKR to BERSATU.
-3. __Forecasting Coalition Formations__: Analyze potential alliances between political parties, considering historical rivalries and recent collaborations.

-## Methodology
-The project employs a combination of statistical analysis, machine learning models, and network analysis to:

-- Analyze historical voting patterns and political affiliations.
-- Identify patterns in party-switching behavior.
-- Model the influence of key political figures.
-- Simulate potential future political alliances and coalition formations.

-## How to Use

-### Clone
-`git clone git@github.com:jeonghin/MPDP.git`

-### Dependencies
-`pip install -r requirements.txt`

 ## License